zetkin/manual/README.md

 ### For developers
 * Introduction
 * Contributing to the Zetkin project
 * Customizing Zetkin applications
 * Developing your own Zetkin applications
-* The Zetkin applications
 * The Zetkin Platform
     * Fundamentals and architecture
     * Using the Zetkin Platform API